-Have lots of hair conditioner that you got free with coupons, or just a bottle that you didn't like?
+Do you have lots of hair conditioner that you made, got free with coupons, or just didn't like?
 Put your excess to work with these alternative uses.

 01 of 10

 Tame frizz, flyaways, and tangles by whipping up your own leave-in conditioner.
-All you need is hair conditioner and water.
+All you need is some hair conditioner and a little water.

 02 of 10

 Replace store-bought dryer sheets with your own homemade version.
 Just fill a spray bottle with one part water and one part conditioner, and shake to combine.
 Then, label the bottle, and store it with the rest of your laundry products.
 To use: simply spray some on a washcloth and toss it in the dryer with your clothes.
 Easy and affordable.

 Shaving cream is expensive, and the container leaves that annoying rust ring in the shower.
 Forgo all of that by using a cheap bottle of hair conditioner instead.
 Just squirt some into your hand, work it into your skin, and continue with your regular shaving routine.

 Are you tired of forking over big bucks for stainless steel cleaner?
 Use hair conditioner to eliminate those fingerprints and smudges on your appliances instead.
 Just apply a dab to a clean cloth, and rub it into the surface of your appliances.
 Then, buff with a second cloth to remove any excess.